 I’m here to cut through the noise and get you to the bottom line on Diurex.
 Our in-depth review examined the ingredients, side effects, and scientific studies.
 Additionally, we picked apart hundreds of user comments.
 Then, we condensed and summarized to give you with the info you need.

-First off, Diurex is an over-the-counter diuretic.
-The ingredients are Magnesium Salicylate (NSAID), and caffeine anhydrous.
-There are other products under the brand, including, Aquagels, MAX Water Caplets, Ultra, Water Pills, WaterCaps and Water Capsules.
-These are intended to “temporarily” reduce bloating and excess water weight.
+First off, Diurex is a brand of over-the-counter water pills.
+The ingredients are magnesium and caffeine.
+Other brands under Diurex These are intended to “temporarily” reduce bloating and excess water weight.
 Typically, you’ll take one or two capsules per day.

 One customer commented, “Diurex causes diarrhea.”